Close Menu

 • Transaction Validation: Nodes verify the transaction using pre-set rules.
 This process involves checking the transaction’s authenticity and ensuring the sender has the necessary balance or permissions.

-• Block Addition: Once the new block is created, it is broadcast to all nodes in the network.
+• Block Addition: Each new block is broadcast to all network nodes.
 Each node verifies the block and its transactions.
 The block is deemed valid and added to the existing blockchain.

 • Consensus: The network reaches a consensus on the validity of the new block.
 Once consensus is achieved, the block becomes a permanent part of the blockchain.